awnumar/gravity/README.md

 ## Credits

 - [@dotcppfile](https://twitter.com/dotcppfile) - Brainstormed ideas with me and was always there to bounce thoughts off.
 Truly invaluable.
-- [@mnzt](https://github.com/mnzt) - Massive annoyance (in a good way).
-Keeps pestering me to include good-practice things and thereby improves the general quality of the project.
-(Also he said mean things to me until I put him here.)
+- [@mnzt](https://github.com/mnzt) - Massive annoyance.
+Keeps pestering me to include good-practice things (thereby improving the general quality of the project).
+Also a big help as a reviewer and as a second pair of eyes.